In many instances, skilled mediation is the difference between war and peace and one of the primary means of ending violent conflict.

 The program focuses primarily on building synergy between mediation research, teaching, training, policy and practice.
 It also covers the related themes of peacemaking, preventive diplomacy, conflict resolution, negotiations and national dialogue.

-During Spring 2019, Laurie Nathan is teaching the following class:
+During Spring 2020, Laurie Nathan is teaching the following classes: